-Many consents will have a condition requiring the protection of certain trees and this is easy to demonstrate and comply with.
-Others will require a tree planting and landscaping scheme to be approved prior to commencement of work.
+Many consents will have a condition requiring the protection of certain trees, while others will require a tree planting and landscaping scheme to be approved prior to commencement of work.

 The good news for self builders is that putting a detailed landscaping scheme on the planning application means that you can reclaim the VAT on most of the materials (e.g. trees, turf and plants) as part of your overall reclaim.

 All planning applications have to detail the method of disposal of both surface and foul drainage and this should be reflected in the plans.

 Nevertheless, most local authorities will require subsequent detailed drawings and proposals showing the precise arrangements to be employed, prior to commencement of work starting on site.

 An important consideration in any planning consent is whether or not Permitted Development rights (the work you can carry out to a property, such as small extensions, without needing planning consent) have been extinguished or curtailed as a condition of the consent.
 They often are, particularly on approvals given on sensitive or controversial sites.

 Any limitation may mean that any extensions in the future or, in extreme cases, the erection of something as innocuous as a garden shed may need express planning permission.

 A form entitled ‘Application for approval of details reserved by condition’ will need to be filled out.
 You will need to include the permission reference, the condition number and submit whatever has been requested.

 The local planning authority then (in theory) has eight weeks to agree or refuse the submitted details.
 In practice, the length of time a local planning authority will take can vary depending on the scale and complexity of the condition.

 The fee for the approval of conditions attached to a householder application (for example, an extension project) is £34.
 For a new single dwelling the fee is £116 in England.